pythonai170624/pages/4z-feature-scale-and-regulation.md

 ### L1 Regularization (Lasso Regression)

-Lasso Regression adds the absolute value of coefficients as a penalty term, which can lead to sparse models.
+Lasso Regression adds the absolute value of coefficients as a penalty term, which can lead to sparse models

+spares = מדולל

 **Mathematical formula:**